-4.7.14 In December 2012, Adam Integra published their report on the Economic Viability Assessment of Future Development in the Canterbury District.
+4.7.14 In December 2012, Adams Integra published their report - The Economic Viability Assessment of Future Development in the Canterbury District.
 The study aimed to assess the development viability of the portfolio of sites submitted as part of the Council's SHLAA process; particularly in relation to the provision of affordable housing, and Community Infrastructure Levy (CIL).